madnil/keyboard-maestro-macros/README.md

 ### Cmd+Q

-Prevents to accidentally close an application with the keyboard shortcut CMD+Q. See also [blog article](http://acky.de/22).
+Prevents to accidentally close an application with the keyboard shortcut CMD+Q.

 ## Defaults

 ### Defaults: Screenshot

 Wraps the default settings for OS X screen captures with a definable user interface.
-See also [blog article](http://acky.de/23).